Q: I missed all the information sessions. How can I get help?

-Q: Who uploads form 202 part II to the FluidReview site?
+Q: Who uploads the supervisor’s support form to the FluidReview site?

 A: The applicant (student) uploads this form on the FluidReview site.
-(The hosting professor needs to fill out the form, generate a PDF, and e-mail it to the student).
+(The hosting professor needs to fill out the form and the student can scan and upload).

 Q: If I receive and NSERC USRA award, can I defer it to next year?